Why choose Shopify for your e-commerce in 2026?

 Is Shopify reliable for an online store?

 Yes, Shopify is a hosted SaaS solution: infrastructure, security, and updates are managed.
-Reliability then depends on your setup (apps, tracking, theme, performance) and your organization (processes, data, operation).
+Reliability then depends on your implementation (apps, tracking, theme, performance) and your organization (processes, data, operations).

 What are the advantages of Shopify compared to other platforms?

-Typical advantages: deployment speed, reduced maintenance, efficient checkout, application ecosystem, and ability to scale to greater complexity if the architecture is well-designed.
+Typical advantages: deployment speed, reduced maintenance, high-performing checkout, app ecosystem, and ability to evolve towards greater complexity if the architecture is well-framed.

 Is Shopify suitable for small businesses and SMEs?

 Yes.
-Shopify is often suitable for small businesses and SMEs that want a stable and efficient store without incurring ongoing technical costs.
-The key is to limit unnecessary apps and structure SEO and data from the outset.
+Shopify is often relevant for VSEs, SMEs, and SMBs who want a stable and efficient store without incurring a permanent technical cost.
+The key: limit unnecessary apps and structure SEO and data from the start.

 When complexity begins: advanced multi-country, structured B2B, critical integrations, governance (multiple teams), volume, and performance requirements.
 Shopify Plus is an architectural step, not just a "more expensive plan."